 CLOSE TO DEATH

-I am not the exotic type, I have no big plans of travelling around the world, soaking on a beach in the Caribbean, hiking the world's most famous canyon, exploring ancient ruins, eating delicious cuisine or learning more about a significant historical site.
-If I bump into them, I will pause, wonder, smile and move on.
+I am not the exotic type; I have no big plans of traveling around the world, soaking on a beach in the Caribbean, hiking the world's most famous canyon, exploring ancient ruins, eating delicious cuisine, or learning more about a significant historical site.
+If I bump into them, I will pause, wonder, smile, and move on.
 If I don't, I am FINE.
-My biggest vacation is freedom from my mind and the voices it creates, a kind of freedom which turns my patio with five green plants into Hawaii.
+My biggest vacation is freedom from my mind and the voices it creates, a kind of freedom that turns my patio with five green plants into Hawaii.

 Do you believe that true freedom is freedom from oneself?
-Whoa...Chills,chills,chills....And that is so true.
-I have come to realize that of many things that upset me, of many things that push and prick me, it is my own self that is the most bothersome.
-It is easy to deal with others, with situations, answer SAT questions or life questions, but the challenges 'THE SELF' throws at you is beyond comprehension.
-Somewhere each day, early morning, when I look at the mirror after washing off my night sleep, I see ta pair of eyes looking back and it is these very eyes I find the hardest to confront, please, appease, understand or whatever you may call it.
-Who said the path of spiritual journey is easy?
-Huh! here is a voice, there are many voices in my head and I have realized two things about it
+I have realized that of many things that upset me, of many things that push and prick me, it is my own self that is the most bothersome.
+It is easy to deal with others, with situations, answer SAT questions or life questions, but the challenges 'THE SELF' throws at you are beyond comprehension.
+Somewhere each day, early morning, when I look at the mirror after washing off my night sleep, I see a pair of eyes looking back, and it is these very eyes I find the hardest to confront, please, appease, understand, or whatever you may call it.
+Who said the path of a spiritual journey is easy?
+Huh! here is a voice, there are many voices in my head, and I have realized two things about it-

-- The incessant voice that expresses worries and doubts and anxieties is not me but just an observer, voice of my psyche but not of my soul.
-Reading “The Untethered Soul' by Michael A. Singer has been nothing less that a big step, a dinosaur step on my spiritual journey towards 'being whole'.
+The steady voice that expresses worries and doubts and anxieties is not me but just an observer, the voice of my psyche but not of my soul.
+Reading “The Untethered Soul' by Michael A. Singer has been nothing less than a big step, a dinosaur step on my spiritual journey towards 'being whole.'

-I often think abut Death, I consciously think about Death.
+I often think about Death; I consciously think about Death.
 It helps me, reminds me about my precious life.
 Do you?
 If not, give it a try.
-It frees from most of the tentacles that traps you, limits you and holds you back from finding your inner peace.
-Isn't it the most amazing paradox -Death brings you closer to Life.
+It frees you from most of the tentacles that trap you, limit you, and holds you back from finding your inner peace.
+Isn't it the most fantastic paradox -Death brings you closer to Life.